OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-31.md

 ## 2 Chronicles 31:11

-Then Hezekiah commanded them to prepare rooms in the house of the Lord, and they prepared them.
+Then Hezekiah instructed them to prepare chambers in the house of the Lord, and they made them ready.

 ## 2 Chronicles 31:12